The Festival Gallery of Quilt Art: Home

 Official language: The official language of the exhibition is English.

-Selling Your Quilt: You may choose to offer your quilt for sale and, if you do, 12.5% of the selling price will be donated to the International Quilt Association (IQA) and 12.5% to the Texas Quilt Museum.
-Both of these are 501(c)(3) non-profit organizations.
+Selling Your Quilt: You may choose to offer your quilt for sale and, if you do, 12.5% of the selling price will be donated to the International Quilt Association (IQA) and 12.5% to the Texas Quilt Museum, for a total of 25% donation.
+Both the Association and the Museum are 501(c)(3) non-profit organizations.
+Please check with your tax attorney for information on how to deduct the donation.

 SENDING QUILTS FOR EXHIBITION